- Make it fun

 There are many different things to do that can keep you and your children engaged without a screen.

 We need to navigate our homeschooling expectations based on our kids' strengths and weaknesses — not to mention our own!
 If a concept or lesson isn’t working out well, it might be best to move on and circle back to it another time.
+Likewise, if you have more than one child you might find that some days they are playing off of each other - sibling rivalry can either help or hinder your online learning depending on the day.

 It’s important that you don’t get stuck in an unrealistic expectation you’ve created for your child and for yourself.
 If your strengths are maths and writing, maybe you shouldn’t attempt to teach your child a music lesson 🎵 The same applies to your child – play to their strengths and try to make sure they enjoy learning!